Research in France

 International recognition

-• 12 Fields Medals | Laurent SCHWARTZ (1950), Jean-Pierre SERRE (1954), René THOM (1958), Alexander GROTHENDIECK (1966), Alain CONNES (1982), Pierre-Louis LIONS and Jean-Christophe YOCCOZ (1994), Laurent LAFFORGUE (2002), Wendelin WERNER (2006), NGÔ Bào Châu and Cédric VILLANI (2010), Artur AVILA (2014).
+• 13 Fields Medals | Laurent SCHWARTZ (1950), Jean-Pierre SERRE (1954), René THOM (1958), Alexander GROTHENDIECK (1966), Alain CONNES (1982), Pierre-Louis LIONS and Jean-Christophe YOCCOZ (1994), Laurent LAFFORGUE (2002), Wendelin WERNER (2006), NGÔ Bào Châu and Cédric VILLANI (2010), Artur AVILA (2014), Hugo DUMINIL-COPIN (2022).

-• 1 Gauss Prize | Yves MEYER (2010).
+• 1 Gauss prize | Yves MEYER (2010).

-• 4 Abel Prizes | Jean-Pierre SERRE (2003), Jacques TITS (2008), Mikhail GROMOV (2009), Yves MEYER (2017).
+• 5 Abel prizes | Jean-Pierre SERRE (2003), Jacques TITS (2008), Mikhail GROMOV (2009), Yves MEYER (2017), Michel TALAGRAND (2024).

-• 1 Wolf Prize in Mathematics since 2010 | Jean-François LE GALL (2019)
+• 1 Wolf Prize in mathematics since 2010 | Jean-François LE GALL (2019)

 • 4 Shaw Prizes | Maxime KONTSEVITCH (2012), Claire VOISIN (2017), Michel TALAGRAND (2019), Jean-Michel BISMUT (2021).

-Who are the actors of research?
+Who are the research actors?

-• laboratories, located in French universities or Grandes Ecoles, which are associated with the CNRS;
+• laboratories, located in French universities or Grandes Ecoles, which are associated with the CNRS ;

-• thematic research networks at a national level;
+• thematic research networks at national level;

 • international networks and joint international research units;